April 29

 The Scripture passage cited is the one New Testament passage which can be taken to mean that Jesus advocated the use of a sword (or any other weapon) in self-defense.
 It has been discussed at length especially by those who feel that Jesus was a complete pacifist, namely, advocating no physical defense.
 Perhaps the best way to understand the passage is to say that Jesus gives a limited justification for fighting in self-defense.

 Fighting in a war, therefore, must fall under the category of "self-defense" and Christians will further refine their understanding of the need to fight and kill with the laws that Jesus gave us about love, especially love of enemies.
-Generally speaking, the wars that have occurred in our world have not been events in which Jesus' commands were carried out well.
+Generally speaking, the wars that have occurred in our world have not been events in which Jesus's commands were carried out well.
 They have been and continue to be (for those wars that are being waged right now) difficult times for a Christian to be a Christian.

 Difficult or not, however, for the Christian the principles of Jesus Christ must guide them.
 In the movie "War Horse," the horse Joey moves in and out of situations caused by World War I. Considering a Christian application to those situations, the one thing that can be said is that whatever the event in which Joey was a part, the Christian human beings that made up the situation should have acted in a Christian manner.